Beyond the Basics

 The quick method above works for destinations that show up as markers around you.
 For far-away places, or routes that need several hops, use the Starmap — the in-game 3D map of the whole star system.

-- Click Set Destination in the panel that appears.
+3. Click Route to this Location in the panel that appears.
 If the trip needs several hops, the Starmap plots the whole route for you.

-- Your first waypoint now appears as a marker in space.
-Spool and jump as normal.
+5. Your first waypoint now appears as a marker in space.
+Switch to QT mode and jump as normal.
 When you arrive, the next leg of the route cues up automatically.

 Traveling to Pyro